balthmort/TAKR_project_1/README.md

-# TAKR - Projekt 1
+# TAKR - Project 1

 Encryption and decryption od parametr set text file with RSA or AES.
 It is possible to use existing key or generate new.